achetronic/homelab-ops/docs/mesh/talos/how-to-upgrade.md

    * Your Kubernetes cluster certificate must include `localhost` and `127.0.0.1` in its SANS. `talosctl` seems to perform some calls to the API, and it is THAT api which triggers all the process.
 Are those Talos machines-related certificates the same as used by Kubernetes?
-I dunno cause Talos is hermetic, but when they are not included, the process fails.
+I don't know cause Talos is hermetic, but when they are not included, the process fails.

    * You MUST have odd number of etcd members to proceed: at least 3.
 This seems to be obvious but there is not a reminder at ANY part of the process.
 I started upgrading the workers, everything fine until started with the control-plane nodes: